 Is Making Disciples Your Church’s #1 Priority?

-Picture yourself as the president of a one-hundred person law firm.
+Picture yourself as the president of a 100-person law firm.
 For years you have recruited lawyers but then left them on their own.
 Without guidance and training, they have done more harm than good.
 Unresolved cases have piled up, other law firms consider your firm an embarrassment, the public thinks your incompetent.

-Suppose you go to your board of directors and ask to hire another twenty lawyers.
+Suppose you go to your board of directors and ask to hire another 20 lawyers.
 They would say, “Are you NUTS?
 You haven’t trained the lawyers we have.
 Why would we let you hire more?
 We have a terrible reputation.
 In fact, several young people who interned with us have quit the practice.
 You’re fired!”

 A law firm that doesn’t produce capable lawyers is not much of a law firm at all.
 So what does this mean for a church that doesn’t produce disciples?

-Discipleship as the “Portal” Priority
+Discipleship as the “Portal Priority”

-Jesus said, “Go and make disciples.”
-That’s interesting because he could have said anything.
+Jesus said, “Go and make disciples…” That’s interesting, because he could have said anything.
 He didn’t say, “Go and make worshipers.”
 He didn’t say “Go and make workers.”
 Nor did He say, “Go and make tithers.”
 Is Jesus interested in worshipers, workers, and tithers?
 Of course.
 But He knew we wouldn’t get worshipers by making worshipers, etc. We get worshipers, workers, and tithers by making disciples.

-If you were a new family, what would you think?
-If you were to picture all these activities written on a whiteboard, it might look like an undifferentiated blob of disjointed activities.
+If you were them, what would you think is the first priority?
+If you picture all these activities written on a whiteboard, it might look like an undifferentiated blob of disjointed activities.

 Yet, these are too many areas to focus on.
 There must be some organizing principle to help people understand, believe, and live out these objectives.
 That principle is discipleship.

 For instance, how can a man worship a God he doesn’t know?
 How could a man be a good steward if he didn’t understand and believe that everything he has is a gift from God—his time, talent, and his treasures?

 Discipleship as the portal priority by which every other goal of the church can be accomplished.
 For example, we don’t preach to make worshipers but rather preach to help a man see God so that he can’t help but worship Him.

 What steps might a church take to financially support its growing ministries?
 First, the pastor could preach about the responsibility of church members to tithe and support the work of the church.
 Next, teachers could teach about it in Sunday school classes and recommend books in the church bookstore; leaders could give all the small-group leaders announcements to read with some Scripture references here and there, even have a financial planning seminar for the church.
 But if you are preaching, teaching, reading, and announcing just to get the people attending the church to give money, you have a performance orientation.